lzygala/hbb-run3/README.md

 # hbb-run3

 ## Setup environment
+Two important things to make sure every time you are working in your analysis:

-Always make sure you have a valid grid certificate (`voms-proxy-init -voms cms -valid 192:00`).
+- Ensure you have a valid grid certificate:
+     You can check that with `voms-proxy-info -all` and start one with `voms-proxy-init --rfc --voms cms -valid 192:00`.
-It is good practice to always run your analysis within a dedicated virtual environment.
+- It is good practice to always run your analysis within a dedicated virtual environment to isolate project-specific dependencies and ensure reproducibility.
+Instructions on how to start the environment for this analysis below.

 **Virtual environment**: